assafbk/mocha_code/README.md

         --generations-file-path <path-to-generated-captions-file>
     ```

-Additional configuration options can be found in OpenCHAIR/evaluate.py
+More configuration options can be found in OpenCHAIR/evaluate.py

-The OpenCHAIR dataset can be found [🤗 Here](https://huggingface.co/datasets/moranyanuka/OpenCHAIR).
-It will be downloaded automatically if you run the caption generation script above.
-It can be loaded by:
+The OpenCHAIR dataset can also be accessed from [🤗 Here](https://huggingface.co/datasets/moranyanuka/OpenCHAIR), and can be loaded as follows:
 ```python
 from datasets import load_dataset dataset = load_dataset("moranyanuka/OpenCHAIR")['test']